spiritedmedia/systems/web-servers/nginx/README.md

 ## Global Configuration

-**mime.types** - Replaces /etc/nginx/mime.types provided by EasyEngine.
+**mime.types** - Replaces `/etc/nginx/mime.types` provided by EasyEngine.
 The H5bp version has a few more definitions.

+**wpcommon-php7-modified.conf** - Replaces `/etc/nginx/common/wpcommon-php7.conf` with our own modifications that can be preserved between ee updates.
+Make sure to change site config in `/etc/nginx/sites-available` to point to our modified version!

 ## Site Specific